jialin-li/jekyll-now/_posts/2016-9-11-Week-Three.md

 **Tip of The Week**

 I am really interested in OS, so I've been looking for opportunities to work under professors interested in systems.
 For people who are interested, we have a new assistant professor, Vijay Chidambaram joining UTCS.
 [Vijay Chidambaram](https://www.cs.utexas.edu/~vijay/) has been doing research in file system and storage, and he's interested in taking new students :D It's a great opportunity!
-He even has instruction on [how to email him/what to say](https://www.cs.utexas.edu/~vijay/email.htm) :)
+He even has instructions on [how to email him/what to say](https://www.cs.utexas.edu/~vijay/email.htm) :)

 **How I feel about the class**